 Streaming and replication¶

-metrics, in real-time to it.
-This is quite different to data archiving to third party time-series
+Each Netdata is able to replicate/mirror its database to another Netdata, by streaming collected metrics, in real-time to it.
+This is quite different to data archiving to third party time-series databases.

-When a netdata streams metrics to another netdata, the receiving one is able to perform everything
+When Netdata streams metrics to another Netdata, the receiving one is able to perform everything a Netdata instance is capable of:

 - visualize them with a dashboard